cloudera/CML_AMP_Knowledge_Graph_Backed_RAG/README.md

   3. The third page gives an list of all papers contained in the knowledge-base.
 We can select any of these papers and graphically visualize the first and second order "cited by" relationships from other other papers.
   ![Knowledge Graph page](./assets/knowledge_graph_page_screenshot.png)

-## AMP Requirements

-### CPU
- - CML CPU workloads with resource profiles up to **(2 vCPU/16 GiB memory)** would be provisioned.
- - **Additional resource of (1 vCPU/4 GiB)** memory would be requested to run Neo4j graph DB instance.
-There is no requirement of GPU enabled node here, can it may be scheduled on CPU-only node as well.

-### GPU
- - Nvidia GPU with 16GB vRAM is required at minimum(to run both the embedding model & quantized LLM).
-   - Tested with Nvidia Tesla T4 GPU (AWS: [g4dn series](https://aws.amazon.com/ec2/instance-types/g4/), Azure: [Standard_NC4as_T4_v3](https://learn.microsoft.com/en-us/azure/virtual-machines/nct4-v3-series))

-### CML Runtime
- - PBJ-Workbench - Python3.10 - Nvidia GPU - 2023.05